mdn/yari/README.md

 More information about how to set flaws can be found in `docs/envvars.md`.

 Essentially, the default is to *warn* about any flaw and you can see those flaws when using `http://localhost:3000`.
-But for finish builds, all flaws are ignored.
+But for completed builds, all flaws are ignored.
 This makes the build faster and there's also no good place to display the flaws in a production-grade build.

 **In the future**, we might make the default flaw level `error` instead.
-That means that any new edits (or creation) to any document will break in continuous integration if there's a single flaw and the onus will be on you to fix it.
+That means that any new edits to (or creation of) any document will break in continuous integration if there's a single flaw and the onus will be on you to fix it.